dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 *Descending*

-The market was packed with people and I had to dismount my bike to walk through the center, in a crowded sqaure I saw a water fountain, the type with a rotating handle on top.
-I parked my bike got my water bottle and span the wheel, soon enough water begain pouring out.
+The market was packed with people and I had to dismount my bike to walk through the center, in a crowded square I saw a water fountain, the type with a rotating handle on top.
+I parked my bike got my water bottle and span the wheel, soon enough water begin pouring out.
 Having had my fill I waited for it to stop but it didn't.
 I tried spinning it again and waited, and it kept gushing.
 I didn't want to leave it running, but it wouldn't stop.
 A local man (he had to be local) was sitting by "it will stop yes?"
 I asked, the man gave the barest of notice and gave a hardly imperceptible shrug while staring a head out of his weathered and tanned head.
-Another local approached without making eye contact with me and roated the handle precisely to stop the gush.
+Another local approached without making eye contact with me and rotated the handle precisely to stop the gush.
 I spent the next 15m wonder how those things worked.

 Now the weather started to get cloudy and I was on the Col d'Aspin, slightly "lower" than Col de Pyresourde at 1481m.
 As I climbed the clouds closed in and it was damp, at some points raining.
 I couldn't see the mountains around me.
-It took some time but no endorphine shocks, I listened to the Game of Thrones audiobook for most of it.
+It took some time but no endorphin shocks, I listened to the Game of Thrones audiobook for most of it.
 I was overtaken by various cyclists.

 > At around this time I checked my phone to see how many kilometers I had cycled